CKraiss18/RoFormer_Presentation_Drafting/README.md

 ### Visualization: Multi-Frequency Rotation

+Each token's embedding vector gets rotated by (position × θᵢ).
+We can visualize each 2D subspace:

+### Visualization: Multi-Frequency Rotation

-We can visualize each 2D subspace separately:
+We can visualize how rotation works differently in each 2D subspace.
+Each token's embedding vector gets rotated by (position × θᵢ) radians.

 **Dimensions 1-2 (slow rotation, $\theta_1 = 0.01$):**
 ```
         North
             ↑
-            |   • mouse (0.05 rad ≈ 2.9°)
+            |   • mouse (rotated 0.05 rad ≈ 2.9°)
             |  /
-            | / • chased (0.03 rad ≈ 1.7°)
+            | / • chased (rotated 0.03 rad ≈ 1.7°)
-            |/ • cat (0.02 rad ≈ 1.1°)
+            |/ • cat (rotated 0.02 rad ≈ 1.1°)
 West ←------O------→ East
             |
-         Start
+         Start (position 0)
 ```

-Small angles → all tokens still relatively close together in this subspace.
+Each token starts with its embedding vector (based on word meaning), then gets rotated clockwise by its position × θ₁.
+These are **small angles** - even "mouse" at position 5 has only rotated 2.9° - but notice they're **visibly separated**.
+The angle between "cat" and "mouse" is about 1.8°, which creates **some decay** in their attention score.

 **Dimensions 3-4 (fast rotation, $\theta_2 = 0.0001$):**
 ```
         North
             ↑
-            | • all tokens (0.0002-0.0005 rad)
+            | • all tokens (0.0002-0.0005 rad ≈ 0.01-0.03°)
-            | clustered extremely close
+            | all clustered on top of each other
             |
 West ←------O------→ East
             |
-         Start
+         Start (position 0)
 ```
-Tiny angles → tokens barely rotated at all!
-These dimensions maintain similarity even for "distant" tokens at these positions.

-**Key insight:** The two subspaces capture position information at different scales!
+Same process, but now the rotation angles are **100× smaller**!
+All three tokens have rotated less than 0.03° - so tiny they're essentially overlapping.
+In this subspace, "cat" and "mouse" are **still nearly identical** despite being 3 positions apart.
+These dimensions maintain strong attention even across moderate distances.

+**Key insight:** When computing the final attention score, we sum contributions from both subspaces:
+- **Dimensions 1-2** contribute: "moderate attention" (some separation due to 1.8° angle)
+- **Dimensions 3-4** contribute: "high attention" (nearly identical, <0.03° angle)
+- **Total attention:** Still relatively high!

+At distance 50, dimensions 1-2 would show 29° separation (significant decay), while dimensions 3-4 would show only 0.3° (still similar).
+This is how multiple frequencies capture position at different scales!

 ### Step 4: Compute Attention Scores